 - Which factors affect the value of a diamond?

 - How can I get a price for my diamond?

 - Where can I sell diamonds for the best price?

-When determining how much diamonds are worth, we have to differentiate between their retail value and their resale value:
+When determining how much diamonds are worth, we have to know the difference between retail value and resale value:

 - Diamond retail value: The retail value is the price you paid at purchase.
 Brick and mortar jewelry stores place significant markups on their diamond jewelry, these can be 100% to 200% higher than what they purchased the piece for (though the larger the diamond, typically the lower the margin).
 These price markups are to cover operating costs, slow moving inventory and to make a profit.
 Online jewelry stores in comparison, typically have lower overhead, which results in lower markups.

 - Diamond resale value: The reality is that your diamond’s resale value will be much lower than its retail value.
 Depending on where you bought your diamond (and the markup) and its qualities, you can expect to get back 25% to 50% of your diamond’s purchase price.
 Similar to driving a new car off the lot, diamonds depreciate in value once they leave the jewelry store.
 Even unworn, it still experiences this dramatic price drop because the retailer has charged a markup from the wholesale price.